if you could change one thing about washington, What would it be?

 taking vulnerable citizens, such as disaster victims and schoolchildren, as political hostages to unpopular initiatives that couldn’t pass on their own merits;

-driving spending & debt to unsustainable levels that imperil our economic stability & national
+driving spending & debt to unsustainable levels that imperil our economic stability & national security; and

 gerrymandering legislative districts, disenfranchising voters, buying votes, and otherwise delegitimizing and interfering with the right of American citizens to participate in free and fair elections.